guireibar/teamcity-documentation/topics/deploy-build.md

 ## Takeaway

-* To deploy a product from TeamCity, you need to either add a respective build step or configure an automatic upload of artifacts to an external storage.
+* To deploy a product from TeamCity, you need to either add a respective build step or configure an automatic upload of artifacts to external storage.
 * It is convenient to create a dedicated deployment configuration at the end of the build chain.
 * To optimize the usage of build agents on your server, you can detach builds from agents before starting deployment in the external solution.